 - PILGRIM Relational offers many features for the definition and learning of Probabilistic Relational Models (PRM) and their extensions, as well as their instantiation into grounded models for inference.

 PILGRIM is actively developed and maintained by members of the Data, User, Knowledge (DUKe) team of the CNRS LS2N Laboratory, in Nantes, France, with the help of Ouest Valorisation, Technology transfer acceleration company.
 The project is led by Pr.
 Philippe Leray.

-The PILGRIM platform comes in two flavors: a GPL 3.0 version, distributed from this website (you can download the latest version here); and an extended version with extra proprietary code.
+The PILGRIM platform comes in two flavors: a GPL 3.0 version, distributed from this website (you can download the latest version here), and an extended version with extra proprietary code.
 If you are interested in the latter case, please contact us.

-The PILGRIM project relies on and encapsulates the ProBT platform, developped by ProbaYes.
+The PILGRIM project relies on and encapsulates the ProBT platform, developed by ProbaYes.
 ProBT allows to model, learn and make inference in Bayesian networks and PILGRIM reuses many of its classes defining basic concepts in probabilistic programming, while extending its capabilities in terms of Bayesian networks structure learning and in terms of relational datasets support.